American Song Contest

-The American Song Contest is an American music reality competition television series based on the Eurovision Song Contest.
-The first and only season of the series was hosted by Snoop Dogg and Kelly Clarkson, and consisted of eight episodes airing between March 21 and May 9, 2022 on NBC.
-It saw acts representing all 50 U.S. states, five territories, and Washington, D.C. compete for the title of Best Original Song.
+The American Song Contest was a short-lived American music reality competition television series based on the Eurovision Song Contest.
+The sole season of the series was hosted by Snoop Dogg and Kelly Clarkson; it consisted of eight episodes airing between March 21 and May 9, 2022 on NBC.
+It saw acts representing all fifty U.S. states, five territories, as well as Washington, D.C. compete for the title of Best Original Song.
 Over the course of the season, 56 competing entries were divided into five qualifying rounds leading to two 11-participant semi-finals, and culminating with a 10-participant final round, which aired as the season finale.
-Participants advanced from a qualifying round to a semi-final and from a semi-final to the final based on votes received by public voting or jury voting, or a combination thereof.
+Participants advanced from a qualifying round to a semifinal, and then to a final based on votes received by public voting or jury voting, or a combination thereof.
 The contest was won by the state of Oklahoma, which was represented by the song "Wonderland", performed by AleXa.
+Oklahoma was chosen to host the season finale the following year, but didn't get the chance due to the show's sudden cancellation.